geligaoli/jetty-redis-session/doc/readme_en.txt

 Functions:

-    Store jetty session to redis and read from it.
+    Store jetty session to j2cache and read from it.

 Usage: